Japanese Communist Party: Postwar reemergence

-The Japan Communist Party was legalized in 1945 by the Allied military occupation of Japan and since then has been a legal political party able to contest elections.
-In the aftermath of the war, under the guidance of charismatic party chairman Sanzō Nosaka, the party pursued a policy of portraying itself as "lovable".
-Nosaka's strategy involved avoiding open calls for violent revolution and taking advantage of the seemingly pro-labor stance of the Occupation to organize the urban working classes and win power at the ballot box and through propaganda.
+Nosaka returned to Japan after fourteen years in exile on 10 January 1946.
+Under the guidance of Nosaka, the party pursued a policy of portraying itself as "lovable".
+Nosaka's strategy involved avoiding open calls for violent revolution and taking advantage of the seemingly pro-labor stance of the Allied occupation to organize the urban working classes and win power at the ballot box and through propaganda.
 In particular, the party was successful in winning acceptance of the notion that communists had been the only ones to resist Japanese wartime militarism.
 This propaganda effort won the party thousands of new members and an even larger number of sympathizers, especially among artists and intellectuals.
-The party rapidly built up its strength and in 1949, made unprecedented gains by winning 10 percent of the vote and sending 35 representatives to the Diet.